CadeOLeo/cadeoleo.github.io/README.md

 3. Previously loaded versions are available
 4. New visits require connectivity

 ## Building & Deployment

-The project is hosted on GitHub Pages and requires:
+The project is hosted on GitHub Pages:

-1. All static assets committed to the repository
+1. Execute `npm run build` to generate the production files in `dist/`
-2. Service worker updated when assets change
+2. Push the contents of `dist/` to the `gh-pages` branch or configure GitHub Pages to serve from `/docs` or `/dist`
-3. Web manifest kept in sync with app version
+3. All static assets, manifest, and service worker are generated and ready for deployment

 ## Contributing